 9) Writing articles about menopause

 12) Spending quality social time with my friends

-13) And, of course, teaching (but I guess you’d call that more of a passion, along with performing surgery)
+14) And, of course, teaching (but I guess you’d call that more of a passion)

 I’m a nerd.
 I believe that the more you learn, the more you realize how little you know.
 I love being a student and can’t stay away from school.
 When I was practicing medicine full time, I’d sit in Labor and Delivery for long periods of time waiting to deliver babies.
 I realized I could be using that time to accomplish something, so I enrolled in business school part time and earned an MBA on the weekends over a two-year period of time.
 Before I finished that, I decided law school would be fun, so I took the LSAT and enrolled in law school part time.
 I finished law school in four years.